-All nomination forms and required documents are to be emailed the NZ ISA Secretary*.
+All nomination forms are to be emailed to the Returning Officer, Geo Robrigado

 Process for Election

 Nominees for the positions of National President and Vice President will each be given 10 minutes and all other nominees, regardless of how many nominations are received for a position, will be granted 4 minutes to speak to their nomination.

 The duties of the Treasurer shall include, but are not limited to:

 - In conjunction with other executive members, ensuring that the budget is responsibly spent to fund activities of the organisation for the entire financial year; and

 - Actively participating in the business of NZISA; and

 - Supporting the President and other Executive members in the fulfilment of their respective individual roles; and

 - Attending NZISA meetings as scheduled (this includes Representative Council meetings); and

 - Preparing budgets for submission to the NZISA executive; and